pepan99/pv293-seminar-ts/README.md

 ## Description

 It's time for you to code something yourself.
 This project will have guardrails for you to not get lost.
-Take note of already existing code and take inspiration from it.
+Take notes from the template implementation.

 ## Key directories